 - Try taking deep, even breaths.
 People often breathe shallowly when stressed, so changing your breathing actually helps you feel calmer.
 Deep, even breathing sends the message to your nervous system that you are safe, which helps your body start to regulate.
 Breathe in through your nose and out through your mouth.
 Try counting to 10, or putting your hand on your stomach as you breathe to make sure you’re taking deep breaths.

 - Sleep.
 Not surprisingly, parents who report having a baby who cries a lot also tend to report being exhausted.
 Often, this exhaustion can’t be relieved by just one good night of sleep.
-Talk to your baby’s health care provider, or your own, if you are experiencing feelings of being overwhelmed, sad, depressed, or unable to care for your baby.
+Talk to the baby’s health care provider, or your own, if you are experiencing feelings of being overwhelmed, sad, depressed, or unable to care for the baby.
 New parents need and deserve support.

 - Remember that your baby loves you, but is having a tough time right now.
 Sometimes babies cry or are fussy for reasons we just can’t figure out.
 But this fussiness is no reflection on a baby’s feelings for you!
 Your baby loves you and is doing the best she can right now.
 So, take breaks when you can, ask for help when you need it, and consult with your health care provider if a baby’s fussiness causes concern.